process-analytics/bpmn-visualization-examples/README.md

 to quickly have an overview of the `bpmn-visualization` capabilities.

 You will find both
 - a `demo` that shows several features of `bpmn-visualization` at the same time.
-The source of the demo is available in the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) repository.
+The sources of the demo are available in the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) repository.
 - the examples described in more details below in this page.
 They demonstrate how to use a single feature.